Structure preserving discretization: A Berezin-Toeplitz Quantization viewpoint: Introduction

 \section{Introduction}

 The discretization of continuous structures plays a pivotal role in both theoretical and applied mathematics, particularly in fields such as numerical analysis, computational physics, and data science.
 Traditional approaches to discretization often rely on heuristic or ad hoc methods, which can lead to inconsistencies and inefficiencies.
-Recent advances suggest that a more rigorous approach of discretization lies in preserving the essential features of the continuous structures while transitioning to a discrete framework.
+Recent advances suggest that a more rigorous approach to discretization lies in preserving the essential features of the continuous structures while transitioning to a discrete framework.
 A key aspect of effective discretization is ensuring that the discrete model retains the underlying geometric and algebraic properties of the continuous one.\\

 Structure-preserving discretization methods have gained significant attention due to their ability to retain key properties of continuous systems, such as symmetries, conservation laws, and geometric structures, when transitioning to discrete models.
 State-of-the-art approaches include finite element exterior calculus (FEEC) \cite{christiansen_construction_2008, arnold_finite_2010}, which ensures stability and convergence in numerical approximations of partial differential equations by preserving the de Rham complex.
 Geometric integration methods, such as symplectic integrators, maintain the symplectic structure in Hamiltonian systems, ensuring long-term accuracy in energy conservation \cite{christiansen_topics_2011,gawlik_geometric_2011}.
 Discrete exterior calculus (DEC) extends these ideas to computational geometry by discretizing differential forms while preserving topological properties like divergence and curl \cite{hirani_discrete_2003, desbrun_discrete_2005}.
 Recent advances have also focused on the relation between noncommutative geometries and discrete differential structures \cite{lundervold_hopf_2010, mclachlan_butcher_2017}.
-This in particular exemplified by the Berezin-Toeplitz quantization, which discretizes Poisson algebras while maintaining algebraic structures in the transition from continuous to discrete systems \cite{modin_eulerian_2023}, providing a robust framework for discrete geometry applications.\\
+This is in particular exemplified by the Berezin-Toeplitz quantization.
+This quantization discretizes certain types of Poisson algebras while maintaining algebraic structures in the transition from continuous to discrete systems \cite{modin_eulerian_2023}.
+Hence, quantization provides a robust framework for discrete geometry applications.\\